CreateaFreeWebsite with Responsive Design Tutorials

-How to Create Web Pages with HTML5
+How to Create a Web Page with HTML5 and CSS

-Creating a Drop down Menu
+How to Make a Drop Down Menu

 You should complete these lessons in order.
 If you haven't completed the first 6 exercises, go back and start at the beginning.
 Exercise #1